Azure-Samples/azure-sql-db-prisma/README.md

   POST_BUILD_COMMAND: "npm install @prisma/client"
 ```

-Take a look at the template workflow in the `./github/workflow` folder to see how your workflow file should look like.
+Take a look at the sample workflow in the `./github/workflow` folder to see how your workflow file should look like.

 ## Running on Azure (yep!)